How to Make ChatGPT Just Answer: Kill the Apologies, Padding, and Walls of Text

 When the rules leak back in

-ChatGPT sometimes slips back into deference when:
+ChatGPT sometimes slips back into deference or verbosity when:

 • You send a long emotional message ("I'm so stuck, nothing is working...")